samikh-git/perpetua/README.md

 * `database.db`: a sqlite database to keep track of tracked files and for graph state for the agent
 * `milvus.db`: a Milvus Lite vector store for the RAG operations
 * `repo.txt`: a text file that keeps track of the repo structure for the agent to understand the structure of the project.
 * `threads.txt`: a text file that keeps track of the thread id for the agent.
+Currently, only 1 thread is ever tracked per project.
+I will create a command that allows the user to create a new thread.
 * `staging`: the staging directory

 The principal commands of this project are: